-During these two months the fellow will function as a junior attending at UConn John Dempsey Hospital.
-Under the guidance of a vascular attending he/she will be responsible to triage calls from the emergency department and/or the inpatient service and manage all stroke patients.
+During this rotation the fellow will function as a junior attending at UConn John Dempsey Hospital.
+Under the guidance of a vascular attending, they will be responsible to triage calls from the emergency department and/or the inpatient service and manage all stroke patients.
 Part of the responsibility will be educating rotating medical residents and students on the management of acute stroke.

-The vascular fellow will be part of the neurocritical care team, rounding daily on all inpatients in the critical care unit and under the guidance of the neurocritical care attending, be responsible for the care of all acute stroke patients in the unit.
+The vascular fellow will be part of the neuro critical care team, rounding daily on all inpatients in the critical care unit and under the guidance of the neuro critical care attending, be responsible for the care of all acute neuro patients assigned in the unit.

 The fellow will learn how to manage acute strokes that require critical care.
-He/she should attain an in-depth understanding in the work-up and the management of elevated intracranial pressure and post-surgical management of craniotomy following cerebral edema, other neurovascular malformations, management of SAH and vasospasm.
+They should attain an in-depth understanding in the work-up and the management of elevated intracranial pressure and post-surgical management of craniotomy following cerebral edema, other neurovascular malformations, management of SAH and vasospasm.

 The neuroradiology rotation is designed to allow the fellow optimal experience to develop a proficiency in the interpretation of neuroimaging.
 This will include an understanding of MRI/MRA/MRS, CT/CTA/CTP of the brain, and cerebral angiography.
-He/she will also be exposed to the use of nuclear scans such as PET and SPECT in the setting of acute ischemic stroke.
+Fellow will also gain proficiency in interpreting images developed by software using artificial intelligence such as RAPID AI.

-Typically the vascular fellow will spend the mornings in either the Interventional Suite with a neuro-interventional radiologist performing an reading cerebral angiography and interpreting CT/CTA/CTP with a neuroradiologist in the afternoon.
+Typically the vascular fellow will spend the mornings in either the Interventional Suite with a neuro-interventional radiologist reading cerebral angiography and interpreting MRI/MRA/CT/CTA/CTP with a neuroradiologist in the afternoon.

 The fellow will acquire a fundamental understanding of various types of endovascular procedures used to treat acute ischemic stroke, cerebral aneurysm, or vascular malformations.

 A block is dedicated for research, typically done earlier in the fellowship.
-This protected month of research will be assigned in November during the fellowship year since a research proposal either in clinical or in basic science will have been delineated in the first two months of the fellowship.
-The month is designated strictly for research and will allow the fellow enough time to gather all information needed to write an IRB/data collection, or research writing/abstract that may be submitted to the national meeting for presentation.
+This protected month of research is expected to be used for development of a research proposal either in clinical or in basic science will have been delineated in the first two months of the fellowship.
+The month is designated strictly for research and will allow the fellow enough time to gather all information needed to write an IRB/data collection, or research writing/abstract that may be submitted to the national/international meeting for presentation.